FrancesCoronel/personal-website-v3/site/content/adventures/2016-12-15-open-studio-poster-cornell-tech.md

 ---
-title: "Open Studio Poster - Cornell Tech 📰"
+title: Open Studio Poster - Cornell Tech 📰
 date: 2016-12-15
 description: At the end of the semester, each team was also tasked to create a poster for their community challenge teams in order to display them at Open Studio.
 banner: https://i.imgur.com/8cFXnVj.jpg